We start to define our library that we want to use. If you are running on a laptop

 2. Fledex: Some simple tests

-# We start to define some libraries we need.
+# We start to define our library that we want to use.
 If you are running on a laptop

 # the libraries will be loaded, but on a nerves_livebook you can only use